vaminator/vamtb/README.md

-  dbs           Scan vars and store props in db dotty         Gen dot graph of deps, one per var dump          Dump var meta.json noroot        Remove root node stored in pose presets printdep      Print dependencies of a var from reading meta. printrealdep  Print dependencies of a var from inspecting all json files. sortvar       Moves vars to subdirectory named by its creator statsvar      Get stats on all vars
+  dbs           Scan vars and store props in db dotty         Gen dot graph of deps, one per var dump          Dump var meta.json dupinfo       Return duplication information for file(s) noroot        Remove root node stored in pose presets printdep      Print dependencies of a var from reading meta. printrealdep  Print dependencies of a var from inspecting all json files. reref         Reref var: embedded content is removed, its reference is... sortvar       Moves vars to subdirectory named by its creator statsvar      Get stats on all vars
 ```